coryhellbusch/Store_inventory_app/README.md

+This is an inventory tracking application.
+The front end is in html and the back end is in Java, using the Spring framework.
+The app allows a user to add/update/delete parts and products.
+The app uses a MySQL database to store the data.
+Rest APIs facilitate the communication between the front-end and back-end.
+Data validation is used to prevent SQL injection and to ensure quantities are in range.
+If a product is created, the required parts are automatically deducted from the parts inventory.

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name,
     the product names, and the names of the parts.
     In file mainscreen.html: